-- To come down from Makarasana bring your legs together, remove your palms, opens your arms and roll over.
+- To come out from Makarasana bring your legs together, remove your palms, opens your arms, and roll over.

 - The important curing of the Makarasana is Slip disc, Sciatica, Spondylitis, and many types of spinal disordered.

-- This yoga posture is also released for the shoulder and spine.
+- This yoga posture is also relieving for the shoulder, spine, and entire body.

 - Also helpful in getting rid of hypertension, heart disease, stress, fatigue, mental disorder, and health problems.

-- Do not move your body in the practicing of the asana.
+- Do not move your body in the practice of the asana.

 - Should be avoided this asana in the disturbing atmosphere.

-- Avoid this pose if you have serious back and knee injury
+- Avoid this pose if you have a serious back and knee injury.

-- At least keep 3-5 hour gap between your practice and meal.
+- At least keep a 3-5 hour gap between your practice and meal.